• Skip to primary navigation

 Here's What You Do

-• When the butter is beginning to foam, add the onions and sauté until starting to clear.
+• When the butter is beginning to foam, add the onions and sauté until starting to clear, about 8 minutes.

 • Add garlic and saute until aromatic, about 2 minutes.

-• Add sliced squash to the dutch oven and stir well; you may need to do this in batches, stirring until each batch cooks down slightly and makes room for the next batch.
-When all the squash is in the dutch oven, add kosher salt and pepper to taste.
-Turn down heat to low, Cover the pot and simmer for 30 minutes.
-Stir occasionally so it does not stick.
+• Add sliced squash to the Dutch oven and stir well; you may need to do this in batches, stirring until each batch cooks down slightly and makes room for the next batch.
+When all the squash has been added, add the kosher salt and pepper.
+Turn the heat to low and cover the pot.
+Simmer for 15 minutes, stirring occasionally so it does not stick.

-• At the 15 minute mark, add the sugar and creole seasoning and mix together well.
-Mash down some of the larger pieces slightly with your mixing spoon.
-Remove the cover for the remaining 15 minutes.
+• After 15 minute mark, remove the lid and add the sugar and Creole seasoning and mix well.
+Mash some of the larger pieces of squash slightly with your mixing spoon.
+Leaving the cover off, simmer for another 15 minutes.

-• After a total of 30 minutes, remove from the heat and mix in the bread crumbs a little at a time until the mixture tightens up and most of the liquid is absorbed.
+• Remove the Dutch oven from the heat and mix in the bread crumbs a little at a time until the mixture tightens up and most of the liquid is absorbed.

 • Transfer the squash to a buttered casserole dish.
 Sprinkle some breadcrumbs lightly on the top and place about 6 or 8 small dots of butter on top.

-• Place the casserole dish in a preheated 350 degree oven and bake, uncovered, for about 30 minutes.
-It should be getting brown on top and bubbly on the sides.
+• Place the casserole dish in a preheated 350-degree Fahrenheit oven and bake, uncovered, for about 30 minutes.
+The casserole should be slightly browned on top and bubbly on the sides.

 Recipe Notes